ToruNiina/toml11/README.md

 }
 ```

-The convenient way is to add this repository as a git-submodule.
+The convenient way is to add this repository as a git-submodule or to install
+it in your system by CMake.

 ## Decoding a toml file